10 Signs of a Healthy Relationship

 A healthy couple knows each other well enough to sense when something is wrong.
 Even without talking you know when to show support, encourage the other person or simply give them space.

 In a healthy relationship, you become sensitive to your boyfriend’s personality and vice versa, which is an important sign of a healthy relationship.

 Disclaimer: This does not mean that you are expected to tip-toe around them.
 If you feel like you consistently have to cheer them up, then that’s an indication that something might be wrong.

 4. You can be vulnerable

-In healthy relationships, both partners want the other to feel comfortable enough to share their emotions.
+In healthy relationships, both partners want to be vulnerable with each other.
 Even when it means facing criticism or voicing disappointment.

 You feel safe and secure enough to bring something up without facing backlash from your partner.
 Because you both know that you won’t be met with defensiveness or manipulation, but receptiveness and support.